-The EAC had requested that City Staff investigate the feasibility of reducing or phasing out the use of plastic bags, but Thomas wrote that given Staff’s current workload they are suggesting that the committee provide recommendations to council.
+The EAC had requested that city staff investigate the feasibility of reducing or phasing out the use of plastic bags, but Thomas wrote that given staff’s current workload they suggest the committee provide recommendations to council.

 Generally, staff make suggestions to council based on the recommendations of a committee.

 Among the questions the committee is being asked to investigate is what level of the authority the city would have to propose a ban on plastic shopping bags.

 The City of Victoria passed a bylaw to ban plastic bags in January, but later faced legal backlash from an advocacy group that claimed they had no authority to do so.

 City council discussed the request to ask the environmental committee to provide recommendations on the topic at a special council meeting on April 17 where they recommended the EAC further investigate the topic.